martinsmith1968/DNX.Helpers.Log4Net/readme.md

 logger.DebugFunc(() => string.Format("The value is {0}", x));
 ```

-Which will only evaluate the Func if Debug is enabled
+Which will only evaluate the Func and output the result, if Debug is enabled

 ### Installation